amygoodchild/gen-art-resources/README.md

 # gen-art-resources
-Collating useful information from gen art slack
+Collating useful information from gen art slack.
+Just let me know if i failed to credit you for something you said, or if you want your name removed or something changed or whatever.

 * [Colour theory](https://github.com/amygoodchild/gen-art-resources/blob/main/colour-theory.md)